SAP/ui5-tooling/docs/pages/Configuration.md

 #### name

-A project must have a `name` and might define a `copyright` string.
+A project must have a `name`.

 In UI5 Tooling, a project is typically identified by the configured `name`.
-It must be unique and should ideally follow a namespace scheme like `company.businessarea.project`.
+It must be unique and should ideally follow a namespace scheme like `organization.product.project` for UI5 projects or `ui5-task-heavy-boulder` for extension-projects.

+The `name` property of **projects defining Specification Version 3.0 and above** must satisfy the following conditions:

+* Must be at least 3 characters long
+* Must be no longer than 50 characters
+* Must contain lowercase characters only
+* Must contain alphanumeric characters, dash, underscore and period only
+    - Exception: `@` and `/` are allowed at certain positions as explained below
+* Must start with an alphabetic character or an `@`-character
+* If it starts with an `@`-character, it must contain exactly one forward-slash `/`
+    - This is aligned with the npm concept for package scopes
+    - e.g. `@org/lib.name`

 #### copyright